 The component choice is along the same lines: basic but dependable.
 Evans haven’t tried to make this bike something it shouldn’t be, nor have they tried to source components to make it look overly pretty; instead it’s specced with parts that work and are easy to look after.
 Evans haven’t jumped on the retro bandwagon and made a pretty bike that doesn’t ride well just to sell a lifestyle accessory – this is a simple and elegant bike that rides wonderfully and works brilliantly.

 It’s not all perfect, though.
 For a start, it’s a lightweight tourer yet it doesn’t come with a rear rack, nor is there any provision for front load carrying – low-rider mounts are absent from the fork.
 It would have been good at the price to have even a simple saddle bag included, or at least some way of carrying something.
-Also, if you want to fit a dynamo lighting system and run the wire to the rear internally, you’ll have to drill your own holes (unlike most Evans lightweight tourers of the ’60s which came pre-drilled).
+Also, if you want to fit a dynamo light and run the wire to the rear internally, you’ll have to drill your own holes (unlike most Evans lightweight tourers of the ’60s which came pre-drilled).
 It’s such a nice bike to ride, though, we forgive Evans that rather large oversight.

 This article was originally published in Cycling Plus magazine.